 Mid Michigan College is one of 28 public two-year colleges chartered by the State of Michigan through the Michigan Constitution and the Community College Act of 1966, as amended.

-Mid Michigan College is governed by a Board of Trustees elected by citizens who reside in one of the public school districts of Beaverton, Clare, Farwell, Gladwin, Harrison or Mt.
+Mid Michigan College is governed by a Board of Trustees elected by citizens who reside in the public school districts of Beaverton, Clare, Farwell, Gladwin, Harrison, and Mt.
 Pleasant.
-The Board of Trustees establishes those broad policies appropriate to the functioning of the College.
-The Board derives its authority from the community and therefore must act on behalf of – and be accountable to – the entire community.
-The Board of Trustees forms a vital link between the College and the community, facilitating communication on behalf of the College’s interests.
-The power to make policy resides in corporate action at Board meetings.
-One of the primary responsibilities of the Board of Trustees is the appointment of the President. |
+The Board of Trustees establishes policies that govern the College's operations and serves as a vital link between the College and the community. |

 |